MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/smbshare/Get-SmbMultichannelConnection.md

 CimSystemProperties         : Microsoft.Management.Infrastructure.CimSystemProperties
 ```

-This example retrieves all of the information about the SMB connections made between the SMB client network interfaces and the SMB server network interfaces for the SMB server named Contoso-SO.
+This command retrieves all of the information about the SMB connections made between the SMB client network interfaces and the SMB server network interfaces for the SMB server named Contoso-SO.

-### EXAMPLE 4
+### Example 4: Get all connections for a specific server
 ```
-PS C:\>Get-SmbMultichannelConnection -ServerName Contoso-SO -IncludeNotSelected

-Server Name    Selected       Client IP      Server IP      Client         Server         Client RSS     Client RDMA
+PS C:\>Get-SmbMultichannelConnection -ServerName "Contoso-SO" -IncludeNotSelected Server Name    Selected       Client IP      Server IP      Client         Server         Client RSS     Client RDMA
                                                             Interface      Interface      Capable        Capable
                                                             Index          Index